 Parents/caregivers are responsible for the transportation of their child(ren) to and from school.
 Please confirm with the teacher if any arrangements have been made for your child's arrival and departure such as a caregiver, grandparent, or carpool.
-This information should be included in writing as part of your registration package or given separately to the School Director to be on file.
+This information should be included in writing as part of your registration package or given separately to be kept on file.
 Please also confirm, preferably in writing, with the teachers regarding any variation from the regular routine of drop off and pick up.